Jes94/issue-ops/README.md

 ## Customization & Maintenance
 - Adjust schedules, labels, and user lists as needed in the workflow YAML files.
-- Update templates and user lists in `.github/workflows/configurations/`.
+- Update templates and user lists in `.github/workflows/configurations/` (autoresponse uses HTML, assignees uses JSON).
 - For advanced logic, edit the JavaScript in the `github-script` steps.